datopia/pixyll/_drafts/hitchhiker.md

 structures can be understood as self-balancing generalizations of the BST, leveraging the logarithm for practical gain.

+In _B+ trees_, specifically, we've an ordered layer of data nodes --- a linked list --- beneath layers of inner/_index_ nodes, maintaining indexical information about the location of key values in the data layer.
+In practice, B+ trees are often used with greater branching factors than can be coherently visualized --- we'll stick with smaller numbers, for the sake of the diagrams.

 <div class="center diag" style="width: 100%">
 <img src="/images/bplus_tree_annotated.png">